Get Online Treatment for Trauma and Post-traumatic Stress Disorder (PTSD)

 Currently, only a few antidepressants of the SSRI class (selective serotonin reuptake inhibitors) are FDA-approved to treat PTSD:

 Other medications prescribed for PTSD off-label include SNRIs (serotonin and norepinephrine reuptake inhibitors), atypical antipsychotic agents, anticonvulsants, tricyclic antidepressants, and monoamine oxidase inhibitors (MAOIs).
-Only a licensed healthcare provider can choose the most suitable medication based on your individual needs.
+Only a licensed healthcare provider can determine if there is a need for medication and choose the most suitable option based on your individual needs.

 Schedule an online appointment today to receive a personalized PTSD treatment plan.